 - Low carb/high fat

 - Gluten free

 I currently follow a diet hash that includes paleo – my dominant diet, gluten free (stick to this at gatherings), high fat/ low carb, and for me in cut phase for a contest – low fat/ high carb, with nourishing traditions and ayurvedic principles.
-That may not make sense but, it works for us.
-Simply put; whole, locally grown, know where our food comes from (literally) foods.
+That may not make sense but, it works for me.
+Simply put; whole, locally grown, know where my food comes from (literally) foods.

 The Take Home Message